-Where the Council identifies that a project is not to be covered by works in kind, the Council is required to deliver the project.
-Annual consultation is necessary to ensure that Council has sufficient funds to time the construction of the infrastructure projects to ensure an integrated and logical approach to the provision of infrastructure within the strategic planning framework of the MNWDP.
+where he council identifies that a project is not to be covered by works iff kind the Council is required to deliver he project.
+Annual Consultation is recessary to ensure that Council has sufficient funds to time the construction of the infrastructure of the infrastructure within the selection of the provision of infrastructure within the selection of the MNWDP.